-A pars defect can lead to spondylolisthesis, which is the displacement of a vertebra.
-A pars defect may also cause the compression of the spinal cord or a nerve root, which can lead to pain, tingling, numbness, and muscle weakness.
-While the symptoms of a pars defect can usually be treated non-surgically, some patients may be candidates for spinal fusion if they have been unable to find relief with pain medication, behavior modification, and physical therapy.
+A PARS defect can lead to spondylolisthesis, which is the displacement of a vertebra.
+A PARS defect may also cause the compression of the spinal cord or a nerve root, which can lead to pain, tingling, numbness and muscle weakness.
+While the symptoms of a PARS defect can usually be treated nonsurgically, some patients may be candidates for spinal fusion if they have been unable to find relief with pain medication, behavior modification and physical therapy.

-- A small incision
+- Small incision

-If you would like to learn more about minimally invasive spine stabilization, the orthopedic experts at Laser Spine Institute are here to help.
-Contact us for a complimentary review of your MRI or CT scan and we will be happy to determine your candidacy and discuss the procedure with you.
+If you would like to learn more about minimally invasive spine stabilization, we are here to help.
+Contact us for your MRI review and we will be happy to determine your candidacy for one of our outpatient procedures.